virgilCane/CampNow/README.md

 # CampNow
 Node JS CRUD app with Passport Authentication.
 Images stored on Cloudinary and accessed via API.
 All other data is stored in a Mongo DB

+User can create an account and log in.
+From there, they can create/delete  campsites & add comments about the campsites.